supersize/myblog/aboutme.md

 My name is Kim, Jae Hyeong. you can call me JHK.
 And,I have the following qualities:

-- I'm a person having a profession as a web developer since 2020 but wishing moving forward a professional cloud/security system architect.
+- I have been working as a web developer since 2020, but aspiring to transition into a professional career as a cloud/security system architect.
 - I'm extremely loyal to my family.
 - specialized in CS and Theology in collage.
 Surprised??
 - I'm not a Christian cuz I think my life does not follow Jesus but I love